walczakw/rock-paper-scissors-game/README.md

 - __Results area after user interaction__

-  - After user clicks on one of three pictures the game starts and the results area will be displayed.
+  - After the user clicks on one of three pictures the game starts and the results area will be displayed.
   - The results area will show the user a message informing them who won each round.
-  - The message will also display what was the user and computer move (The computer move if generated randomly inside JavaScript code).
+  - The message will also display what was the user and computer move (The computer move is generated randomly inside JavaScript code).
   - The score for the user and computer will be updated after each round.

 ![Results area](https://github.com/walczakw/rock-paper-scissors-game/blob/main/docs/readme-images/results-area.png)